Don-Irwin/data_streaming_pipeline/README.md

 As the system is running it will continue to generate synthetic streaming events, which are pseristed to sql tables.

-After every 500 synthetic event generations, the console will query Presto tables and
+After every 500 synthetic event generations, the console will query Presto tables and display information.

 ![Bash Output](artifacts/images/example_of_bash_output.png)